 The image of Peirce Mill, a simple stone structure standing at a key transportation crossroads in Rock Creek Park, is well-known to residents of Washington D.C. and the metro area.
 Hundreds of bikers, hikers, picnickers, and bird-watchers pass it by on weekend outings, when some of the park roads are closed, and thousands drive by each day in the morning and evening rush hours.
 Yet few people know either its name or its history.
 Peirce Mill is a survivor, the last remnant of a 19th century complex of at least eight mills that once operated along Rock Creek in the District of Columbia.
 Founded by former Quakers who had emigrated from Chester County, Pennsylvania, Peirce Mill was the core of an estate of close to two thousand acres that stretched from Linnaean Hill (near what is now Tilden Street, and was once Peirce Mill Road) in the south, almost to the present Maryland border in the north.

 Peirce Mill has been called "a symbol of the nineteenth century, when America was predominantly rural and major industries were devoted to transporting, processing, and selling the produce of the land."
-It was built in the 1820s, on the site of an earlier mill, by Isaac Peirce, a first cousin to the Peirces who planted the original gardens at Longworth Gardens in Pennsylvania.
+It was built in the 1820s, on the site of an earlier mill, by Isaac Peirce, a first cousin to the Peirces who created what became the famous Longwood Gardens in Pennsylvania.
 Constructed with stones quarried from nearby Broad Branch, the complex included, in addition to the mill, a carriage barn, distillery, saw mill, spring house, nursery, and residence.

 The mill pioneered early industrial innovations, incorporating labor saving devices developed around 1800 by noted inventor Oliver Evans, including grain elevators, screw augurs, and a hopper boy, all driven by power take-offs from a vertical shaft geared to the water wheel.
 For much of the time between 1829 and 1900 there was a dam on Rock Creek some 300 feet upstream from the mill.
 An open trench or "mill race" channeled water to the water wheel which powered the milling machinery.